earthdaily/earthone-python/README.md

 ### Vector

-- The Vector client library, previously available as the `descarteslabs-vector` package on PyPI, has now been integrated into the Descartes Labs Python Client (this package).
+- The Vector client library, previously available as the `descarteslabs-vector` package on PyPI, has now been integrated into the EarthOne Python Client (this package).
 It should no longer be installed separately.
 - Visualization support (`ipyleaflet.Map`) is enabled when `ipyleaflet` is available.
 It is not installed by default, but can be installed manually, or by installing the `descarteslabs` python